What’s the #1 thing people around the world fear the most?

 And that’s adults I’m talking about here…

-No wonder why Bar & Bat Mitzvahs feel the same, and find it so hard to write their Bar/Bat Mitzvah speech…
+So you can imagine how Bar & Bat Mitzvahs feel about writing and giving their Bar/Bat Mitzvah speech…

 - … “What should I say?”

 - … “Where do I even begin?”

 - … “What if my friends make fun of me?”

 These are just some of the things that are probably going through the mind of a soon-to-be Bar/Bat Mitzvah…